Skip to main content

 Client Environment (Neutral JS / V8)

-Client code runs inside the GTA V client, not Node, not a browser.
+Client code runs inside the game client, not Node and not a browser.

 This environment is intentionally minimal.